WebOrigami/docs/src/content/concepts/tutorial.md

 ## Create a map inside a template

 In `site.ori`, you've already created a map of `images` to `thumbnails`, and a map of `teamData.yaml` to a set of `team` greetings.
-You're now going to do the same kind of map inside the `index.ori` template to translate the data for the team members into a corresponding set of HTML blocks.
+You're now going to do the same kind of map inside the `index.ori` template to translate the data for the team members into corresponding bits of HTML, each of which defines a card showing a person's thumbnail and name.

 <span class="tutorialStep"></span> Copy and paste the following into `index.orit`.